 In the Fall of 2000, the District Office moved from Cloverdale to occupy the former Bank of Montreal building on 204th Street and Douglas Crescent in Langley.
 In 2001, Reverend David Wells became the 13th Superintendent of the BC/Yukon District and in 2008 he was called to serve as General Superintendent of the PAOC in the International Office and currently serves in this role.
 In 2007, Reverend Ken Russell was elected as Assistant Superintendent; subsequently at the 2008 Special Conference, he was elected as the 14th District Superintendent of the BC/Yukon District and Reverend David Solmes was elected as Assistant District Superintendent.
 David served in this position for nine years, and Ken continues to serve as the District Superintendent.

-In 2018 at the 91st District Conference, an election was passed to expand the Assistant District Superintendent's role into two positions: Assistant District Superintendent for Revitalization for which Philip Spoelstra was elected, and Assistant District Superintendent for Multiplication for which Lenard DenBraber was elected.
+In 2018 at the 91st District Conference, an election was passed to expand the Assistant District Superintendent's role into two positions: Assistant District Superintendent for Revitalization for which Philip Spoelstra was elected and Assistant District Superintendent for Multiplication for which Lenard DenBraber was elected.
 Phil served in his role until June 2019.
 In October 2019, Mark Lewis was appointed as the Interim-Assistant District Superintendent for Revitalization and was elected in April 2020.

 Aboriginal Ministries has always been a large part of gospel ministry within the BC/Yukon District.
 For a number of years John Nygaard was the Field Director for Gospel Boats and Native Evangelism.
 Others involved in the Gospel Boat ministry included the Shannons, the Personeus' and the Benteruds.
 The 1982 District Conference approved the appointment of a Coordinator of Native Evangelism and Gospel Boats, and the District Executive appointed Mrs. Peggy Kennedy to serve in this capacity.
 In 1990 Reverend James Kallappa was appointed as the Director of Native Ministries.
 The Conference of 2000 also approved the creation of an Aboriginal Section, and elected Reverend Dan Starlund as its first presbyter.
 From 2000 to 2019, Reverend Edgar Lapeciros served as the Executive Director of Cultural and Aboriginal Ministries.
 Recently in September 2019, Harold Gutierrez was appointed as the International & Indigenous Ministries Director.
-Today there is a PAOC witness in nearly 20 different Aboriginal communities.
+Today there is a PAOC witness in nearly 20 different Indigenous communities.

 The number of churches and preaching points in the BC/Yukon District in 1927 was 10, and had increased to nearly 200 by the year 2002 when the district celebrated its 75th Anniversary.
 Over 35 of these churches are among a variety of cultural language groups.
 Giving to World Missions peaked at $2.37 million in 1998 and has consistently averaged around the $1.9 million mark for the past 10 years.
 Current ministry emphasis include a return to church planting, and efforts to attain growth through increasing the health of both churches and credential holders.